ZeldaZach/CS115-TA/README.md

 # CS115-TA

-CS115 -- Freshman Research -- Images and Acoustic Signals (Spring 2017)
+Binghamton University CS115-TA -- Images and Acoustic Signals Research (Spring 2017)

-This is a repository of all the demo code I wrote for the students to reference.
-I was a teaching assistance for this course under professor [Dr. Shaun Canavan](http://cs.binghamton.edu/~scanavan).
+This is a repository of all the work I have completed under the direction of Professor Dr. Shaun Canavan.
+The code found here was created for student reference to learn more about research with computing.

-The work done here may only be used as reference material, not to be submitted as your own work, with or without edits.
+The work done here may only be used as reference material.
+The work here is not to be submitted as your own, with or without edits.

-Copyright © 2017
+Copyright © 2019